 - Place the cipollini on a parchment lined sheet tray and cool.

 Cipollini (pronounced chip-oh-LEE-nee) are small, flat, pale onions.
 They are sweeter and have more residual sugar than garden-variety white or yellow onions, but not as sweet as shallots.
 Their shape lends them well to roasting, and their sweetness makes a lovely addition to recipes that include caramelized onions.

 Cipollini are harvested in the fall, but can be somewhat difficult to find the rest of the year.
 You may be able to find them in specialty markets or Whole Foods.
 (I found mine at New Seasons.)
 If you can’t find them (or don’t want to bother) simply substitute a sweet onion for this step.

 - salt and black pepper to taste

-- Add sliced mushrooms, stir to coat, and sauté, stirring with a wooden spatula and keeping them moving until they are dark brown, about 5 minutes.
+- Add sliced mushrooms and sauté, stirring with a wooden spatula and keeping them moving until they are dark brown, about 5 minutes.

 - Season with salt and freshly ground pepper to taste.
 Set aside.

 THANK YOU so much for being a faithful reader and supporter